Angioplasty is a procedure used to open narrowed or blocked blood vessels called arteries.

 Side-effects are the unwanted, but mostly temporary effects you may get after having the procedure.

 You may have some bruising around your groin where the catheter was inserted.
+If you have any redness, swelling or widespread bruising when you get home, contact the X-ray department where you had the procedure or your GP.

 Complications are when problems occur during or after the angioplasty.